0wen101/vscode-amiga-gcc-ACE-helloworld/docs/2_build.md

 build with VS code
 --

-To build ACE via VS Code commands instead of command line some further configuration is required.<br>
+To build ACE via VS Code commands instead of command line typing some further configuration is required.<br>
 1. Create a new empty 'build' folder in your workspace.
 2. Next is to configure CMake 'kits' to let the CMake VS Code plugin know about the compilers installed on your system.<br>To do that (assuming you have installed the required VS Code plugins), press Ctrl Shift P, the select the command '**CMake Edit User-Local CMake Kits**' to open cmake-tools-kits.json.
 <br>
-Paste this in (from old drive) so the file looks like this (change paths if needed):
+Paste this in so the file looks like this (change paths if needed):

 ```
 [